 Blaine is a larger medium-sized city located in the state of Minnesota.
 With a population of 62,124 people and 13 constituent neighborhoods, Blaine is the 15th largest community in Minnesota.

-Unlike some cities, Blaine isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Blaine are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Blaine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Blaine is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Blaine who work in office and administrative support (13.91%), management occupations (11.23%), and sales jobs (9.76%).
+There are especially a lot of people living in Blaine who work in office and administrative support (13.91%), management occupations (10.72%), and sales jobs (9.31%).

 Also of interest is that Blaine has more people living here who work in computers and math than 95% of the places in the US.